simonw/datasette-auth-tokens/README.md

 A token can be revoked by the user that created it by clicking the "Revoke this token" button at the bottom of the token page that is linked to from `/-/api/tokens`.

-A user with the `auth-tokens-revoke-any` permission can revoke any token.
+A user with the `auth-tokens-revoke-all` permission can revoke any token.

 ## Custom tokens from your database